 Common Land Use and Zoning Concerns

-Land use and zoning law is what governs the regulation of use and development of real estate.
+is what governs the regulation of use and development of real estate.
 The most common regulation of land-use comes from zoning regulations.
 These restrictions are passed by ordinance and used by local governments in an effort to control and direct property development within either city or county limits.

 The purpose of zoning regulations is to divide a geographical area, whether county or municipal, into distinct zones with the use of the properties within that zone being uniform.
 Typical zoning in a municipality or county is comprised of a mix of residential, commercial, and industrial uses.
 The reason behind different zoning categories being geographically distant is so, for example, an industrial factory will not be adjacent to a residential neighborhood.